How to enable

 - Under Access Type, select Use explicit credentials to define the Windows service account that PRTG uses to authenticate against the AD.

 The service account must have the Read permissions, Read all properties, and List contents permissions for all your AD user groups.

-- Under Access User, enter the service account name that PRTG uses to access the AD.
+- Under User Name, enter the service account name that PRTG uses to access the AD.

-- Under Access Password, enter the respective password of the service account.
+- Under Password, enter the respective password of the service account.

 - Click Save.